alecfc/MLOps_Databricks_wine/README.md

 21. In the Real-time tab, create an endpoint with a similar name to your model and make sure to have Compute set to small.
 22. It will take a couple of minutes before your endpoint is ready.
 When it is, copy the URL and go to this website: https://winebrightcubes.azurewebsites.net/.
 In the website, paste your URL and fill in all the details for the bottle of wine before clicking Submit.
 23. The next page will load with a prediction of the price of the bottle of wine!
+24. With MLFlow, you now have an easily accessible model that can be used for both real-time and batch inference.
+Next possible steps would be to retrain your existing model with new data, creating a new version.
+But considering the time we have, we believe you deserve a drink!